 In accordance with IFRS 3 - Business Combination, a transaction is recorded as a business combination if the assets acquired and liabilities assumed constitute a business.
-A business is defined as an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest)

-or generating other income from ordinary activities.
+A business is defined as an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.
 Where there are no such integrated activities, the transaction is treated as an asset acquisition.
-The acquisition of the assets of PolyMet Resources Inc. as further described in Note 5 was recorded as an asset acquisition whereby the cost of the net assets acquired was allocated to the fair value of the identifiable assets acquired.
+The acquisition of the assets of PolyMet Resources Inc. in the year ended December 31, 2020, as further described in Note 6, was recorded as an asset acquisition whereby the cost of the net assets acquired was allocated to the fair value of the identifiable assets acquired.